-- And: You can narrow your results by adding AND to your search.
-If you combine "Shakespeare" AND "modern adaptations," your results will contain both terms. - Or: Conversely, searching social media OR digital literacy will expand your search by retrieving results with either one of those terms. - Not: This will narrow your results by excluding a term that is irrelevant to you.
+- · And: Adding this to your search will create a narrow set of results.
+For example, combining social media AND digital literacy will only retrieve results that contain those two terms.
+Your results will be more narrow in focus. - · Or: Conversely, searching social media OR digital literacy will expand your search by retrieving results with either one of those terms. - · Not: This will narrow your results by excluding a term that is irrelevant to you.
 For example, searching social media NOT digital literacy will eliminate a term that occurs frequently in James Baldwin searchers.
 If that's not the focus of your research, excluding it from your results can help streamline the search process.